Imitative Membership Inference Attack: Additional Experimental Results

 \subsection{Incorporating with CMIA}

-CMIA~\cite{ndss26cpmia} is a newly proposed attack-agnostic framework that enhances the performance of shadow-based MIAs by iteratively training models on carefully selected datasets.
-We incorporate this framework with \mymethod and report results in~\Cref{tab:cascading_imia}.
-As shown, the performance improves with more cascading iterations, particularly during the initial few stages, which is consistent with observations from the original paper.
-Nevertheless, CMIA is applicable only in the adaptive setting and incurs additional computational overhead, which limits its practicality.
+CMIA~\cite{ndss26cpmia} is a recently proposed attack-agnostic framework that enhances the performance of shadow-based MIAs by iteratively training models on carefully selected datasets.
+We incorporate this framework with \mymethod and compare with LiRA.
+The result in~\Cref{tab:cascading_imia} shows that the performance improves with more cascading iterations, particularly during the initial few stages, which is consistent with observations from the original paper.
+We observe that CMIA provides a much larger boost to LiRA than to \mymethod; after 9 iterations, LiRA eventually reaches performance levels comparable to \mymethod.
+We think this is because CMIA trains more reliable shadow models by constructing datasets that resemble the target's training data.
+This is similar to the goal of imitative training, where we aim to train target-informed imitative models.
+As a result, CMIA’s impact is more noticeable for target-agnostic attacks like LiRA.
+However, as shown in the table, applying CMIA with LiRA incurs significant computational overhead (over $20\times$ higher than \mymethod) and is only feasible in the adaptive setting, which limits its practicality.